SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 case labels.

-The expression represented by the expression pattern is compared against the value of an input expression using the Swift Standard Library ``~=`` operator.
+The expression represented by the expression pattern is compared with the value of an input expression using the Swift Standard Library ``~=`` operator.
 The matches succeeds
 if the ``~=`` operator returns ``true``.
 By default, the ``~=`` operator compares two values of the same type using the ``==`` operator.
-It can also match an integer value against a range of integers in an ``Range`` object, as the following example shows.
+It can also match an integer value with a range of integers in an ``Range`` object, as the following example shows.

 ::